devlooped/DependencyInjection/readme.md

 }
 ```

+> [!TIP]
-> NOTE: since the constructor arguments are only used by the source generation to
+> Since the constructor arguments are only used by the source generation to
 > detemine the registration style (and key), but never at run-time, you don't even need
-> to keep it around in a field or property!
+> to keep them around in a field or property!

 With this in place, you only need to add this package to the top-level project
 that is adding the services to the collection!